https://symposiumvitamindeffectoflight.jimdofree.com

 An introduction to effects of optical radiation on human health assessing the opinion of the audience

-by an i
+by an interactive voting system

 T. Vogt (Homburg, Germany) A. Tanew(Vienna,Austria: